SunehraFarhana/Bank-Loan-Analysis/README.md

 ---
 ## Exploratory Data Analysis in MySQL Workbench
-These SQL queries revealed data trends and gave guidance for assembling visualizations.
+These SQL queries were used to reveal data trends and give guidance towards assembling visualizations.
+A higher loan default rate indicates a higher likelihood of the borrower being unable to pay back their loan.
+Therefore, characteristics resulting in a lower loan default rate reveal the more desirable traits of a borrower's profile.

 ### 1. What is the percentage of loans by loan status?
 ```sql